Modi, Shah can go anywhere but will eventually be caught for indulging in 'vote chori': Rahul | Politics

 Congress leader Rahul Gandhi on Sunday claimed that Prime Minister Narendra Modi and Union Home Minister Amit Shah can go anywhere, but they will eventually be caught "for indulging in vote chori".

-Gandhi, addressing a poll rally in Bihar's Kishanganj, also alleged that the BJP and RSS were trying to divide the nation, while the INDIA bloc was making efforts to unite the country.
+Gandhi, addressing poll rallies in Bihar's Kishanganj and Purnea on the final day of campaign, also alleged that the BJP and RSS were trying to divide the nation, while the INDIA bloc was making efforts to unite the country.

 "Modi, Shah and the Election Commission have no replies to our 'vote chori' (vote theft) allegations, as the truth is now out in front of people… The PM, Shah… can go anywhere they like, but they will eventually be caught for indulging in 'vote chori'," the former Congress president claimed.